James Morrison (singer): Higher Than Here

 Morrison's fourth studio album, Higher Than Here, was released on 30 October 2015.

 The lead single, "Demons," had its official music video premiere on 10 September 2015.
 The music video for second single, "Stay Like This," premiered on 23 October 2015.
 "I Need You Tonight", the third single, was released as a music video on 6 March 2016.

 You're Stronger Than You Know

 Morrison's fifth studio album, You're Stronger Than You Know, was released on 8 March 2019.
 The album spawned 2 singles, "My Love Goes On", which features Joss Stone, and "Feels Like The First Time".
 He completed tours in South Africa, Australia, the UK and Europe in 2019 as well as playing festivals across the UK and Europe, including Glastonbury.

 Personal life

-Morrison's partner Gill Catchpole took her own life on 5 January 2024.
-The couple has two daughters.
+Morrison's partner Gill Catchpole took her own life on 5 January 2024 at the couple's home in Whitminster, Gloucestershire.
+The couple have two daughters.